Seneca-Scholars/SS-Status-C6/status.md

+*07-31-25\
+-finished up the presentation\
+-gave my presentation, answered some questions
+-

 *07-30-25\
 -finished up our first draft edits of our resumes, pushed up some more linkedin seneca intro posts\
 -worked on our presentation, designed the slides, brainstormed features, collaborated with group members